UsfZA/Habit-Tracker/README.md

 # Django Habit Tracker

 Django Habit Tracker is a web application designed to help users track their habits, manage tasks, and monitor progress towards their goals.
-This README provides an overview of the project's features, installation instructions, usage guidelines, and contribution guidelines.
+This README provides an overview of the project's features, installation instructions, usage guidelines.

 # Installation #